sthomer/infoviz-climate/Stories.md

 The time range is going to be from 1970 to 2008

-###

 ### Preliminary visualizations

-1. A map where we could show some big bubbles to represent how many people dead and the continents are colors based on temprature anomaleis (the more red the continent, the more it's hotter and blue for more cold).
+1. A map where we could show some big bubbles to represent how many people dead and the continents are colors based on temperature anomalies (the more red the continent, the more it's hotter and blue for more cold).
 We could see if the darker the color might give a bigger bubble or not.

 2. A time series line chart where we could two lines that being played at the same time progressing from 1970 to 2008 (after normalizing or curating the data so we could show them in them same scale or something) and to see the evolution of the lines if they are related or not. [something like this](https://www.bloomberg.com/graphics/2015-whats-warming-the-world/)

 ### Variable selection

-We could choose the *combination* of People who are affected *and/or* people who are dead from extreme tempratures.
+We could choose the *combination* of people who are affected *and/or* people who are dead from extreme temperatures.
 This would affect the bubble sizes that show how much people are affected/dead by the extremes temps.

-### Auxiallry view
+### Auxiliary view

 If it is **possible**, we can point the mouse over a country and see the number exactly of the dead/affected people.